OpenBMB/UltraLink/README.md

 ## Introduction
 ### UltraLink
 UltraLink is a multi-lingual, knowledge-grounded data augmented, multi-round dialogue dataset.
 It contains language-specific chat data, language-agnostic chat data, code data and math data in 5 languages: English, Chinese, Spanish, Russian, and French.
 It can be downloaded in this huggingface [link](https://huggingface.co/datasets/R0k1e/UltraLink).
-Different from previous works that simply translate English instructions, we consider both the language-specific and language-agnostic abilities of LLMs.
-Firstly, we introduce a knowledge-grounded data augmentation approach to elicit more culture-specific knowledge of LLMs, improving their ability to serve users from different countries.
+Different from previous works that simply translate English instructions, **we consider both the language-specific and language-agnostic abilities of LLMs.** Firstly, we introduce a knowledge-grounded data augmentation approach to elicit more culture-specific knowledge of LLMs, improving their ability to serve users from different countries.
 Moreover, we find modern LLMs possess strong cross-lingual transfer capabilities, thus repeatedly learning identical content in various languages is not necessary.
-Consequently, we can substantially prune the language-agnostic SFT data without any performance degradation, making multilingual SFT more efficient.
+Consequently, **we can substantially prune the language-agnostic SFT data without any performance degradation**, making multilingual SFT more efficient.

 ### UltraLink-LM
 > The UltraLink-LM is a massively multilingual generative language model that follows instructions in 5 languages, English, French, Russian, Spanish, and Chinese.
 The model is capable of generating text in 5 languages with high quality and diversity.